Albanians in Bosnia and Herzegovina: Ottoman rule

 Many Albanian men never returned to their homeland once they left.
 When they came to Bosnia and Herzegovina they married local girls, quickly integrated into local society, and built a new life.
 The story of Albanian emigration is also embodied in the way that emigrant families named Mount Koritnik.
 They named it 'Tragedy'.
-The people of the Kukes region followed the emigrants up to Koritnik, where the latter separated from their grieving relatives and continued on to Prizren.
+The people of the Kukës region followed the emigrants up to Koritnik, where the latter separated from their grieving relatives and continued on to Prizren.

 Habsburg rule

 With the arrival of the Austro-Hungarians the number of Albanians decreased, due to further exile in Europe, whose doors became more open.
-Thus, in the 1910 census, only 273 Albanian-speaking Bosnian and Herzegovina residents were registered.
+Thus, in the 1910 census, only 273 Albanian-speaking residents in Bosnia and Herzegovina were registered.

 Kingdom of Yugoslavia

 During the first and especially the second Yugoslavia, again a large number of Albanians, due to the difficult living conditions in the countries in which they lived (Albania, Kosovo, Montenegro, North Macedonia), settled in Bosnia and Herzegovina, mainly in the cities: Sarajevo, Tuzla, Zenica, Banja Luka, Doboj, Brcko, Bijelina, Mostar and Trebinje.
 By 1930 the number of Albanians in Bosnia and Herzegovina had almost quadrupled, and according to the 1991 census, there were about 5,000 Albanians in Bosnia and Herzegovina.
 The then Albanian exiles in Bosnia and Herzegovina were mainly engaged in bakery, confectionery, jewelry and other crafts.